RTXT25/scmindustry/README.md

 # scmindustry
-an attempt to make a starcraft themed misdustry mod
+an attempt to make a starcraft themed mindustry mod